 Ask Your Local Workforce Board

-One option is to start with your local workforce board.
+One option is to start with your local workforce board (in Cook County, The Chicago Cook Workforce Partnership).
 Employers often access services through American Job Centers.
-For example, The Chicago Cook Workforce Partnership funds ten American Job Centers (five in the city and five in suburban Cook County).
-Services are free, for both employers and jobseekers!
+Services are free for both employers and job seekers!

-The Partnership can provide customized training, on-the-job training, and incumbent worker training.
-The Partnership also can help affected workers if a company is downsizing by connecting them with resources to help them get back to work.
+The Partnership can provide customized training, on-the-job training, and training for current employees.
+If a company is downsizing, The Partnership can help affected workers by connecting them with resources to help them get back to work.

 “The Partnership coordinates with businesses and many partner agencies to facilitate a Rapid Response Workshop for laid-off workers, informing them of their rights, responsibilities, and available resources, whenever there are anticipated large-scale company layoffs.
 We then coordinate job placement and training services for affected employees.” – Kathleen Brannigan, Business Services Manager, The Chicago Cook Workforce Partnership